Declarations in support of OA

 - February 11, 2009.
 The Durham Statement on Open Access to Legal Scholarship.
 From a meeting of law library directors at Duke Law School in Durham, North Carolina, in November 2008.

 - March 5, 2009.
 The Kigali Declaration on the Development of an Equitable Information Society in Africa.
 From representatives of the parliaments of 27 African countries and four intergovernmental organizations.

 - May 2, 2009.
-The Student Statement on The Right to Research.
+The Student Statement on The Right to Research (Right to Research Coalition).
 From the American Medical Student Association, Student PIRGs, Students for Free Culture, Universities Allied for Essential Medicines, California Institute of Technology Graduate Student Council, and Trinity University Association of Student Representatives.

 - May 8, 2009.
 The Bamako data sharing code of conduct (first draft).
 From participants in the Global Ministerial Forum on Research for Health (Bamako, Mali, November 17-19, 2008).